-2. One Class Write-Up
+2. Two Class Write-Ups

-You must complete one write-up, which can take one of two forms.
+You must complete two (2) write-ups, each of which can take one of two forms.
 1) Prepare a case write-up for sessions in which we discuss specific cases.
 2) Prepare a guest speaker write-up for sessions in which we have guest speakers.
-A write-up should address either the "guiding questions" posted in your Canvas Calendar about the case, or it can be a deeper analysis of the poll question posed for the class.
+A write-up should address either the "Guiding Questions" posted in your Canvas Calendar about the case, or it can be a deeper analysis of the poll question posed for the class.
 Case write-ups should analyze and persuade rather than recite facts.
-Specifically, for guest speakers, your write-up should summarize what you believe to be a key strategic problem that the guest speaker's company or industry is facing, or a reflection about the readings provided in preparation for the guest speaker.
+Also, for guest speakers, your write-up should summarize what you believe to be a key strategic problem that the guest speaker's company or industry is facing, or a reflection about the readings provided in preparation for the guest speaker.
 Each write-up should not exceed 600 words, which is approximately equivalent to 2 pages at 12-pt Times New Roman font with 1-inch margins.